-In this guide, you'll learn what's best, to hire a marketing company, agency, an in-house marketer or option #3 (which we'll discuss later) which nearly guarantees your marketing and sales will be effective.
+In this guide, you'll learn what's best, hire a marketing company, agency, an in-house marketer, or option #3 (which we'll discuss later), which nearly guarantees your marketing and sales efforts will be useful.

-Marketing is often misunderstood, some people think it's branding, some think it's sales, some people think it's scammy and that it should be beautiful.
+Some people think it's branding, some think it's sales, some think it's scammy, and that it should be beautiful.

 The True Purpose Of Marketing

-Marketing most important function of your business, more important than your product, more important than your operations, more important than your engineers, if you don't get a customer, how are you going to function?
+Marketing's most crucial function of your business, more important than your product, is more critical than your operations, more critical than your engineers.
+If you don't get a customer, how are you going to function?

-The coaches, consultants, and entrepreneurs who are running 6, 7, & 8 figure businesses understand their customers, how to get them to buy, and marketing is a extremely important part of planning in their businesses and not an afterthought (like most companies).
+They get them to buy, and marketing is an essential part of planning in their businesses and not an afterthought (like most companies).

 Who Has Your Best Interest in Mind When It Comes to Your Business?

-Is it that Marketing Company or Agency that you might hire who would help you plan a strategy and implement it in the way they know?
+Is it that Marketing Company or Agency that you might hire to help you plan a strategy and implement it in the way they know?

-Would it be that in-house marketer who you want to hire or currently works for your team doing your social media and putting up your website?
+Would it be that in-house marketer you want to hire or currently work for your team doing your social media and putting up your website?

 Or would it be that in-house marketer who manages the marketing agency or company for your company?

 It's you.
-You have your businesses best interest in mind because it's your company, it's your project, it's your passion, it's your livelihood at stake.
+You have your business's best interest in mind because it's your company, it's your project, it's your passion, and your livelihood is at stake.

-Whether you deal with a marketing agency or company or an in-house marketer you really need to understand effective growth marketing processes to be able to lead your in-house team or agency to accomplish the results you want.
+Whether you deal with a marketing agency or company or an in-house marketer, you need to understand effective growth marketing processes to lead your in-house team or agency to accomplish the results you want.

 How To Treat Marketing Companies / Agencies

-Your in-house marketers have similar goals, to keep their jobs, and make money so they can live their lives, unless you have an amazing culture that you attract the people who really want to make a difference and your companies goals are life changing.
+Your in-house marketers have similar goals, to keep their jobs and make money so they can live their lives.

-Let's jump into the pros and cons of each type of marketing and why option #3 is the best place to start or the best place to focus on in your business right now.
+Let's jump into the pros and cons of each type of marketing and why option #3 is the best place to start or the best place to focus on in your business.

 Option #1: Marketing Company / Agency

-These are the types of marketing companies who usually don't specialize in a type of marketing but say they are good at search engine optimization (SEO), website design and development, social media marketing, pay per click (PPC), video production, content writing, reputation management, conversion optimization, email marketing, etc.
+These are the marketing companies that rarely specialize in a kind of marketing.
+They say they are good at search engine optimization (SEO), website design and development, social media marketing, pay per click (PPC), video production, content writing, reputation management, conversion optimization, email marketing, and others

-Having worked in marketing companies and agencies and seeing how they are run from the inside, many times you should stay away unless you really know what you're doing and what you want them to accomplish.
+Having worked in marketing companies and agencies and seen how they run from the inside, you should often stay away unless you know what you're doing and what you want them to accomplish.

-They can only help you as far as you understand your own marketing and how you're going to convert customers and fulfill on your product.
+They can only help you as far as you understand your marketing and how you're going to convert customers and fulfill your product.

 How To Select A Marketing Agency or Company